publisha/publisha.github.io/_site/pages/indesigntoXML.md

 If you have already done work with InDesign, you will know that style names (character,paragraph and object names), can have descriptive names such as ‘_top red heading_’, or ‘_underlined sub head 2_’.
 While this may be something that you have got used to, I want to politely suggest that you name the styles the same as you would if you were marking up with XML.
 In other words, think of a term that identifies its purpose and meaning, rather than its appearance.

-As you will see in a moment, we can map the styles to tags and select each pair in turn, but if the names of styles and tags are the same, then InDesign will map them automatically for us.
+As you will see in a moment, we can map the styles to tags and select each pair in turn, but if the _style names and tag names are the same_, then InDesign will map them automatically for us.
 Cool!

 ## The Structure Pane

 Before we go any further with this, it’s time to introduce the Structure Pane.

 Go to the menu _View>Structure>Show Structure_

+	show structure pane

 What you see is a pane on the left with one item in it called Root.